PhyuWaiLwin-Swan/countdown_game/README.md

 - **Countdown Timer:** A 30-second timer challenges players to form the best possible word.
 - **Word Validation:** Words are validated against a dictionary API to ensure correctness.
 - **Score Tracking:** Player scores are calculated based on word length and saved in a local H2 database.
-- **View Scores:** Players can view their scores and compare performance.
+- **View Scores:** Player can view their scores at the end of the game.

 ## Technologies Used
 - **Backend:** Java, Spring Boot